An Update on the 2019 Novel Coronavirus (COVID-19) Updated 05/21/20

-- People with underlying medical conditions including chronic lung diseases (like asthma and COPD) are more likely to suffer severe effects of the illness, and should take additional precautions to avoid getting sick.
+- People with underlying medical conditions including chronic lung diseases (like asthma and COPD) are more likely to suffer severe effects of the illness, and should continue taking additional precautions to avoid getting sick.

-A new coronavirus first identified in Wuhan, China in December 2019 continues to spread, with a growing number of cases identified in countries worldwide.
-The virus, known as COVID-19, has a growing number of confirmed cases in the U.S. to date including the Chicago-area.
+A new coronavirus, known as COVID-19, first identified in Wuhan, China in December 2019 continues to spread, with cases throughout countries worldwide.

 Most people who get sick with COVID-19 will develop mild to moderate respiratory symptoms.
 However, people who are more susceptible to infection may develop more severe disease.
 The most common symptoms include fever, tiredness, dry cough, and difficulty breathing.
 Some patients may also have aches and pains, runny nose, nasal congestions, sore throat or diarrhea.
 The symptoms are very similar to the seasonal flu virus.
 Symptoms have appeared anywhere from two to 14 days after contact with the virus.
 Unlike the flu, there is no vaccine to protect against COVID-19 and no medications yet approved to treat it.
 If you experience these symptoms, visit a health care provider to determine the cause of your sickness as soon as possible and try to avoid contact with others.